GoReleaser requires an API token with the

 # .goreleaser.yml gitlab_urls: use_package_registry: true

-Here's an example of how the release might look like:
+Here's an example of what the release might look like: